Baby Food Sensitivity: How to Spot the Signs Early

 How To Tell If An Infant Has Food Sensitivity?

 Watch for symptoms like diarrhea, vomiting, rash, or excessive crying after eating.
 Monitor for difficulty breathing or hives.
-Keep a food diary to track reactions.
-Consult a pediatrician for proper diagnosis and guidance.
-Early identification helps manage sensitivities effectively and ensures your infant’s health and comfort.
+Keep a food diary to track reactions and consult a pediatrician for proper diagnosis.
+Early identification helps manage sensitivities and keeps your infant comfortable.

 What Are Three Symptoms Of Food Intolerance?